-At different times picture books are used as a resource to help support the PHSE and SMSC curriculum.
-Using stories enables discussion about issues which can be quite sensitive without appearing to target any individual.
+At different times picture books are used as a resource to help support the PHSE and C curriculum and to open up discussion in the nurture group.
+Using stories enables discussions / drama about issues which can be quite sensitive without appearing to target any individual.